 Configuration shows either

-HKEY_CURRENT_USER Windows registry key or a path to an INI file.
-When Windows registry configuation storage is in use, it is also important under what Windows account is WinSCP running, to know what account the
+HKCU Windows registry key or a path to an INI file.
+When Windows registry configuration storage is in use, it is also important under what Windows account is WinSCP running, to know what account the

 Local account tag.

 Learn how to configure WinSCP for portable use.

 Learn how to distribute pre-configured version of WinSCP.